 How to practice life drawing without a model

 I brought many books on drawing and developed some portrait and human figure drawing skills.
-Armed with all this knowledge left me wondering is this the way to learn?
-I still couldn’t draw on my own and needed to refer to the tutorial for step by step instruction.
-I also discovered that using the techniques covered in that tutorial didn’t apply to other subjects.
-My other portraits didn’t come out …great at all.
+But, I still couldn’t draw on my own and needed to refer to the tutorial for step-by-step instruction.
+I also discovered that using the techniques covered in that tutorial didn’t apply to other subjects such as landscapes, cartoons, and illustrations.
+And my other portraits didn’t come out …great at all.

 I started thinking what is the point of drawing from a photograph?
 You are just making a copy.
 Where’s the originality or the art?
 I can achieve the same result by taking a picture with a camera.

 Then I came across a website that offered to teach art and drawing in the comfort of your own home.
-The program was taught by classically trained Russian art tutors, that were educated in the most prestigious art schools in Russia.
+The program was taught by classically trained art tutors, that were educated in European art schools.

 A Unique Way To Learn How to Draw:

 What intrigued me was their philosophy of teaching.
 Most online videos drew from photographs using the grid method, proportional dividers and site measurement.
 The life drawing academy didn’t use any of those methods.
 In fact, they spoke out against those methods stating that it would stunt the artistic growth.
 Instead, they emphasized drawing from knowledge of the subject and using comparative measurement to draw realistic pictures of human figures and portraits. once the student develops intricate knowledge of human anatomy then they can draw accurate images of the human form.